 Someone Said I Should Join

-Over and over members share how peers, managers, and others in the profession or industry prompted them to join.
+Over and over, members share how peers, managers, and others in the profession or industry prompted them to join.
 A peer invited them to a chapter meeting.
-Someone they respect is a member of the association so they figured if that person thought the association was worth the time and money, they would find membership worthwhile too.
-A boss signed them up.
-A director sent the team to the conference.
-A peer asked them to volunteer at an event.
+Someone they respect is a member of the association, so they figured if that person thought the association was worth the time and money, they would find membership worthwhile too.
+A boss signed the department or organization up.
+A professor sent the team to the conference.

 I estimate that of all the associations where members join at will, my guess is around 80% of members join because someone said they should.
-This means the most important thing you can do is delight current members and make sure they know the reason the association is thriving is because members like them recruit more members.
+Since word of mouth is such a big deal, the most important thing you can do is delight current members and make sure they know why the association is thriving because members like them recruit more members.